INFORMSJoC/2023.0089/README.md

 ./TSGOP    p    instance    NumberOfRuns   TimeLimit

-- p is the number of unit spheres
+- p is the number of dispersion points
 - 'instance' denotes the region to be packed
 - NumberOfRuns is the number of times of running the PBTSPESC program
 - TimeLimit is the time limit (in seconds) for each run